 Watermelon Jelly Recipe

 When I think of fruits that are good for preserving, watermelon is not one that immediately springs to mind.
-Truly, it’s not something I would have even considered putting in my jam pot, had it not been for a request from my fellow former Slashfoodie, Stef from Cupcake Project.
+Truly, it’s not something I would have even considered putting in my jam pot, had it not been for a request from an old friend, Stef from Cupcake Project.

 She was trying to find a way to make a watermelon cupcake that tasted fully of the melon, without resorting to an additives not found in nature.
 One of her readers suggested using a watermelon jelly, and so she made a request of me.
 Would I be up for trying to create one that she could use in a cake?

 I’m always up for a challenge and so took a stab.
-During the cooking, I was racked with anxieties, as the watermelon juice took on a slightly strange scent once hot.
+During the cooking, I was racked with anxieties, as the watermelon juice took on a slightly strange scent once hot (a little like cooking pumpkin).
 I used pectin and took the syrup all the way up to 220 degrees, in the hopes of getting a good, jellied set.

-Only when I checked the jars the morning after canning, they hadn’t set solidly.
+Only when I checked the jars the morning after canning, the watermelon jelly hadn’t set solidly.
 The contents were thick, but still loose.
 I sighed and tucked the jars away, figuring I’d need to try again.
 However, before I managed to make another batch, I returned to the first set of jars and discovered that while they’d been sitting, the pectin had activated and they’d jelled perfectly.
 Upon tasting, I was happy to find that jelly was spreadable, sweet, tart and deeply watermelon-y.
-Another version of summer in a jar.
-I’m sold!

 Ingredients